 A graph creates a visual representation of the data.

-A graph allows a teacher and student to see the relationship between the student’s effort and performance.
+A graph allows an educator and student to see the relationship between the student’s efforts and performance.

 Create a goal line

 A goal line helps establish a visual representation of the student’s expected progress.

 Every progress monitoring probe has specific administration and scoring guidelines that educators should carefully follow to ensure fidelity and accuracy of measurement.

 In general, scoring a computation probe or a concepts and applications probe is simply a matter of determining how many problems the student solved correctly.